SanriGirdabi/Algorithms/README.md

-# Algorithms with Python Ruby and Javascript
+# Algorithms with Python Ruby and Typescript

 - Right now it is in progress and available resources are below.
 ## 1. Python